kairosdb/metrics4j/README.md

 ```

 #### BagCollector
-This collector does not do any aggregation.
-Whatever value was put into the collector
-is reported using the time of the put or the Instant if one was provided.
-BagCollector can collect Long, Double, Duration and String values.

 * _report-unit:_ (NANOS, MICROS, **MILLIS**, SECONDS, MINUTES, HOURS, DAYS), set
   the units values are reported in.
 This only applies to Duration values.
 Can be set as a source property.
 * _report-format:_ (DOUBLE, **LONG**), set the format.
 Double is truncated at 3 decimals.
 Can be set as a source property.

+This collector does not do any aggregation.
+Whatever value was put into the collector
+is reported using the time of the put or the Instant if one was provided.
+BagCollector can collect Long, Double, Duration and String values.

 #### Chained Collectors
+* _collectors:_ List of collectors to chain together
+* _prefixes:_ Prefix to add to each collector respectively

 There is a chain collector for each type of data: ChainedDoubleCollector,
 ChainedDurationCollector, ChainedLongCollector, ChainedStringCollector, ChainedTimeCollector